erikbern/ann-benchmarks/README.md

 Install
 =======

 Clone the repo and run `bash install.sh`.
 This will install all libraries.
 It could take a while.
 It has been tested in Ubuntu 16.04.
-We advice to run it only in a VM or in a docker container (see our Dockerfile).
+We advice to run it only in a VM.

-Downloading and preprocessing the data sets is done by running the `install/data-*.sh` scripts, e.g., run `bash install/data-glove.sh` or `bash install/data-sift.sh`.

 Experiment Setup
 ================